braitsch/pushpop.js/readme.md

 **pushpop.js** allows you to upload images and generate custom thumbnails for them using a marquee/crop tool similar to the one found in Photoshop.

-Image thumbnails are defined within the modal window you see above and are then sent to the server where they are processed and saved to the local disk or one of the supported cloud storage providers.
+Image thumbnails are defined within the modal window you see above and are then sent to the server where they are processed and saved to the local disk or one of the supported [cloud storage providers](#cloud-services).

-Metadata about each image (or video) such as when it was created and any projects it may be associated with are automatically saved to a [Mongo](https://www.mongodb.org/) database.
+Metadata about each image such as when it was created and any projects it may be associated with are automatically saved to a [Mongo](https://www.mongodb.org/) database.
+You can also save videos hosted on YouTube & Vimeo.

 ##Getting Started